ntl/zephyrus-g14-linux/Pop!_OS.md

     root@pop-os:~# nano /media/boot/loader/entries/Pop_OS-current.conf

 Press the down arrow key a few times to navigate to the bottom of the file, on the line of text beginning with `options`.
 Navigate to the end of the line by either pressing the arrow key repeatedly, or by pressing `CTRL-e` once.
-After `splash`, add `nomodeset amdgpu.exp_hw_support modprobe.blacklist-nouveau` similar to before, when booting into the installation media.
+After `splash`, add `nomodeset amdgpu.exp_hw_support modprobe.blacklist=nouveau` similar to before, when booting into the installation media.
 Save the file with `CTRL-o` and Enter, then exit the text editor (Nano) with `CTRL-x`.
 Next, close the terminal by clicking on the `X` in the top right corner of the window (it is safe to click "Close Terminal" when prompted).

 Now, click "Restart Device" and wait for the system to reboot.
 If an encryption password was given during installation, it must be supplied before the operating system can finish booting.